Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalJan.md

 #276 As a student, I want to learn how to make sure the website automatically adopts changes, so that my team can develop without needing to reload the docker container.

+* Today Richard (once again) notified me that the website was not updating as expected when making changes.
+Back during the individual project we all had our projects setup in a way where during development all changes would immediately appear on the webapp when performing a simple reload.
+Now this was not the case with our flask webapp.
+So later we noticed that this could be fixed by reloading the docker container and then waiting ~10 seconds.
+This was very annoying when constantly making small changes, so I asked `ChatGPT` what to do.
+It turns out that setting debug enabled in the python file alone didn't do much, it of course also had to be enabled in the Docker file.
+So that is what I added to the docker file: